chrooke/autobandsite/README.md

 Prerequite: The program requires the Mutagen python module.
 You can find it here: https://bitbucket.org/lazka/mutagen

-Usage: copy all your mp3 files into the songfiles directory, then run the script.
+Usage: Copy all your mp3 files into the songfiles directory, then run the script.
 Look for an autobandsite-build directory in the parent directory.
 Copy these files to your web site.

+Warnings:
-Assumptions: all mp3 files must have an album name and a track number defined.
+	- All mp3 files have an album name and a track number defined.
+	- Generated site files will not work properly by browsing the files.
+	  A web server is required for the site to function properly.